chemfiles/chemfiles/doc/bindings/python-api.rst

                        improve performances with very larges frames, but a :class:`Frame` will be resized internally as needed.

+    .. py:method:: guess_topology(bonds)

+        Try to guess the bonds, angles and dihedrals in the system.
+If ``bonds`` is ``.true.``, guess everything; else only guess the angles and dihedrals from the bond list.

     .. py:attribute:: positions

         This attribute hold the positions of the particles in the system as a